How can I be safe in a terrifying world?

 No one claimed that any of his possessions was his own, but they shared everything they had. – Acts 4:32

 “That’s mine!
 You can’t have it!
 Leave it alone!”
+Or, “He’s not playing fair!”
 Many parents have heard words like that so often that they never want to hear them again.
-At work you hear: “He took my parking place.”
+At work you hear: “He took my idea and used it as his own.”
 “That was supposed to be my promotion.”
-“Why doesn’t anyone think about my loyalty to this company?”
+“Why doesn’t anyone recognize my loyalty to this company?”

 The concern about me and what’s mine seems to be present at every stage of life.
 Some stages may be more filled with it than others, but the general thought is still the same.
 You have to fight to hold on to what you have.
 You have to fight to get what you deserve.